nezuuuuuuu/ElectEd/README.md

 - **Description**: The system supports a clear distinction between elections based on their current status.
 Elections are categorized into three types:
   - **Active Election**: These are elections that are currently ongoing.
 Students can cast their votes during this period.
   - **Upcoming Election**: These are elections that are scheduled to take place in the future.
 Administrators can manage and prepare for these elections in advance, but students cannot vote yet.
-  - **Inactive Election**: Elections that have already concluded or are no longer active.
+  - **Closed Election**: Elections that have already concluded or are no longer active.
 No further actions (like voting) are allowed, but the results can be viewed.

 ### 4. Voting Process
 - **Description**: The system provides a secure and user-friendly interface for students to vote for their preferred candidates during the election period.